 The trend of developers adding lifts into housing developments

-Lifts are not seen as the elitist objects they used to be anymore, as they provide a fantastic practical purpose that aids accessibility and mobility in one’s home.
-For many people, continuing to live in the same home they’ve lived for many years as they age is extremely important.
-Or alternatively future proofing your new custom built home.
-A lift can allow them to do just that, but without the effort and the risk of injuries and accidents, and where often the cost of a lift is less than the cost of moving from the family home.
+Lifts also provide a fantastic practical purpose that aids accessibility and mobility in one’s home.
+For many people, continuing to live in the same home they’ve lived for many years as they age is extremely important, or the ease of moving groceries between floors, or alternatively ensuring your new custom built home is future-proofed.
+A lift can allow them to do just that, but without the effort and the risk of injuries and accidents, and where often the cost of a lift is less than the cost of moving house.

 But it's not just people-moving lifts that have a role in domestic living - as the trend for new townhouses with several floors continue, service lifts, also known as dumbwaiters, are having a resurgence in popularity due to their small size and ease of installation.

 Properties come in all shapes and sizes - and so do domestic lifts.
 In a new dwelling, a lift can be part of an architect’s plans and can fit seamlessly as part of the whole project.
 In an existing home, there is a need to place the lift around the current house layout.
 There are various types of lifts which can be separated into these categories:

 |A typical passenger lift with sliding automatic doors with headroom and pit requirements.||Large existing /refurbished homes over two or more floors and newly custom built large homes|

 |Machinery directive lifts allowing four/five people to travel between floors with a choice of door options||Existing/refurbished large to medium sized properties or new build developments|